Edit

 Note

-Capabilities of Copilot for writing queries in KQL
+How Copilot for writing queries in KQL works

 Copilot supports conversational interactions which allows you to clarify, adapt, and extend your queries dynamically, all while maintaining the context of your previous inputs.
 You can refine queries and ask follow-up questions without starting over:

-Follow the steps below to use Copilot in either context:
+Follow the steps to use Copilot in either context:

-In the Copilot pane, enter your business question in natural language.
+1. In the Copilot pane, enter your question in natural language and press Enter.

 After a few seconds, Copilot generates a KQL query based on your input.
 You can copy the query to the clipboard, Insert it to the query editor, or Replace the query in context with it.
 To run the query in the query editor, you must have write access to the KQL queryset.